Saints Constantine and Helen – Feast Day May 21

 Helena of Constantinople – Cima da Conegliano, Giovanni Battista: Saint Helena 1495 – National Gallery of Art (Washington, DC, United States).

 Saint Helen of Constantinople c.
-250-328 AD, said to have been a Christian from birth and thought to have been born in Depranum (modern Trapani) in Bithynia, was the mother of Roman emperor Constantine I, (c.
+250-328 AD, said to have been a Christian from birth and thought to have been born in Drepanon in Bithynia, Asia Minor, was the mother of Roman emperor Constantine I, (c.
 272 – 337).

 After Helen was divorced by her husband, Constantius I Chlorus, father of Constantine I, she is not mentioned again in history until 306 AD, the year Constantine became emperor, when she went to live with him in Byzantium, which he had made his new capital and renamed Constantinople after himself (modern day Istanbul).